Meghna Cement Mills PLC.

 8. Ensure effective and efficient use of company’s resources.

-9 Develop new methodologies to improve the internal audit process, making it “easier” within the MCML as to request for internal audits and implement recommendations.
+9 Develop new methodologies to improve the internal audit process, making it “easier” within the MCMPLC as to request for internal audits and implement recommendations.

 10. Provide ongoing feedback to the team to ensure they develop the skills and competencies required for effective planning and individual professional and personal career growth.